PetroFit/petrofit/docs/installation.rst

 .. important::

-    Please note that this type of mounting is calling a ``bind`` which means the changes you make to the mounted directory will also apply in the host directory.
+    Please note that this type of mounting is called a ``bind`` which means the changes you make to the mounted virtual directory will also apply in the host directory on your hard drive.

 **Step 4:** Copy and paste the notebook URL into your internet browser.
-The link to the notebook home should look like:
+The link to the notebook home should look like this:

 .. code-block:: bash